 Rental property would produce capital gains and sometimes it can be a nice chunk of change if you’ve owned the property for a while and/or the real estate market has appreciated quickly.
 Many locations across the country see spikes in real estate as I’m sure many of you are aware of.

 Stock sales would no doubt produce income.
-Depending on if you’ve held onto the stock for over a year or not determines if you owe capital gains or the stock sale is simply ordinary income.
+Depending on if you’ve held onto the stock for over a year or not determines if you owe capital gains or if the stock sale is simply ordinary income.
 Either way, you might owe estimated tax payments to cover the gain you recognized on the sale.

 Factor 4: You received unemployment payments